 Here is an assortment of 12 bobbers.

 Hooks: Amazon has a box of 500 assorted hooks.
-And they come in a plastic box (that you can use as a container for one of your kits!
+Walmart has THIS PACK.
+And they both come in a plastic box (that you can use as a container for one of your kits!
 (Yes sharp hooks are allowed in US Operation Christmas Child shoeboxes, just like scissors, needles, and pins are allowed.
 Not loose of course, that’s why they would be enclosed in the container or pill bottle.)

 How to assemble the fishing line for the kits: